Skip to main content

 If you work with individuals, you may call the people you serve clients, students, users, participants, beneficiaries, members, or something more specific to your context.
 Some organizations may serve something entirely different, like other organizations, animals, or parks.
 We use the term clients here to refer to the recipients of your services, whoever or whatever they may be.

 We suggest starting from the principle of least privilege.
-That means you limit each user's access to only what they need to do their jobs.
+That means you limit each user's access to only what they need for their jobs.
 For example, if your organization has fundraisers and program staff who both use Salesforce, only grant access to donor information to fundraisers and client information to program staff, unless the situation calls for broader access.

 Assign Profiles and Permission Sets

 In Salesforce, a profile sets a user’s basic permissions, then their access to data, tools, and functions can be extended using permission sets.
-A user’s profile may limit their access to very little data, then additional data access can be granted with permission sets for specific purposes.
+A user’s profile can limit their access to very little data, then additional data access can be granted with permission sets for specific purposes.

 PMM comes with one default profile—Program Management Standard User—and three permission set options that extend access for different types of users in your organization.
 These permission sets help you get started, and you can create your own or modify these if you need something different.